 To See the other posts in my 5 part series on What’s the Best Men’s Skin Care, click on the topic you’re interested in:

-- “Dry” patches of facial skin that just might be facial dandruff
+- “Dry” patches of facial skin that just might be facial dandruff (this post)

 Photo: Thanks and gratitude to Vancouver Men’s Fashion Week 2011, photographer Christopher Shawn Pike and model Frank R. Bailey IV.